3mdeb/verified-boot/verified_boot_app.md

 * Boot compatibility with mainstream operating systems such as Microsoft Windows: Yes, the user-controlled verified boot feature should not restrict the user's freedom to boot any operating system, if they so confirm in their firmware.
 (This is useful to avoid "Linux-only motherboard" and to keep resale value higher.)
 -->

 2.1.
-The application MUST NOT restrict the ability to boot any UEFI-compliant
+The application MUST NOT prevent a user from booting any UEFI-compliant
      operating system.
+It MAY prompt the user to grant trust to an unknown key or to disable UEFI Secure Boot for that boot, but it must always offer at least one successful path.

 <!--
 * Support for binaries signed by multiple keys: Yes.
 (UEFI already supports that.)
 (This is important to allow the distribution or customer to cycle/replace the key in later upgrades or for planned signing key changes.)